Modern Foreign Languages

 • Engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help

-• Speak in sentences, using familiar vocabulary, phrases and basic language structures
+• Speak in sentences, using familiar and developing vocabulary, phrases and basic language structures

 • Present ideas and information orally to a range of audiences